 For orders from our shop, we have a range of recyclable card box sizes and choose the size which best fits the items being sent out for an order (as I’m sure you’ll appreciate, as a small business it’s impossible to have bespoke sizes as no two orders are the same and sometimes one size is a little too small, whilst the next size is slightly too big!) and all items need to fit securely into the relevant box to avoid getting damaged in transit - for this we always use recycled, recyclable brown paper or recyclable shredded paper to pad out the box and do not use plastic bubble wrap for this.
 The boxes are then secured with recyclable paper tape.

 We are very conscious of reducing waste and being eco-friendly, whilst making sure your order arrives in good condition.

-Are your products available in the shops?
+Is your Coconut Oil available in the shops?

 Can I pick up my order from your warehouse?